 Here’s the trailer for the 2021 season, that shows many of the Ted Lasso filming locations:

 Ted’s fictional employers are AFC Richmond, and many scenes are filmed in the real-world Richmond, a town in Greater London.
 These include his apartment, Richmond Green (where he gets schooled by a young girl dribbling past him) and the Prince’s Head Pub, which shows up a few times.

-Here’s a shot of the real pub from Google Maps, showing how they made a few changes for the show.
-They changed the sign to say “Crown and Anchor,” and they seem to have covered up the bit that actually says “The Prince’s Head” on the wall.
+Here are a couple shots of the real pub, the Princes Head, which is just a six-minute walk from Richmond Station on the Overground, South Western and District Lines.
+The show changed the sign to say “Crown and Anchor,” and they seem to have covered up the bit that actually says “The Prince’s Head” on the wall.

 Thanks to reader Ian (see comments below) for helping out with this one!

 Inside, the pub looks much like the TV version, although they don’t film it here.
 Here’s the real interior:

 How do I know they don’t film it here?
 Compare the above shot, with the bar on the right, with this shot from the (kind of) same angle on the show:

 See the doors in the background?
 Those aren’t in the Princes Head.
 That’s a studio re-creation.